jonnymind/SIRPAS/Books/Base_System.md

 | Damage | __SM__-2 |

 The defendant turns the mental attack against the attacker.
-If the defence is successful, the attacker is hit back for a number of despair points equal to the success margin of the defence minus two (minimum 1 dp).
+If the defense is successful, the attacker is hit back for a number of despair points equal to the success margin of the defense minus two (minimum 1 dp).

 ## Firearms {#BaM-s-firearms}